dotnet/docs-maui/docs/user-interface/controls/button.md

 - `TextTransform`, of type `TextTransform`, defines the casing of the button's text.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

+> [!NOTE]
+> While `Button` defines an `ImageSource` property, that allows you to display a image on the `Button`, this property is intended to be used when displaying a small icon next to the `Button` text.

 In addition, `Button` defines `Clicked`, `Pressed`, and `Released` events.
 The `Clicked` event is raised when a `Button` tap with a finger or mouse pointer is released from the button's surface.
 The `Pressed` event is raised when a finger presses on a `Button`, or a mouse button is pressed with the pointer positioned over the `Button`.
 The `Released` event is raised when the finger or mouse button is released.
 Generally, a `Clicked` event is also fired at the same time as the `Released` event, but if the finger or mouse pointer slides away from the surface of the `Button` before being released, the `Clicked` event might not occur.